THERE IS NOTHING MORE SOLITARY THAN THE ACT OF WRITING.

 Still, I had the sense that she was contented, rocking along in a boat made of the familiar.
 Conversation, people enjoying themselves, lids being flipped off bottles with church-key openers, laughing, greetings.

 All on the porch she had loved for so long, on the street where she had lived for over 70 years.

 As wise Hawa Diallo used to put it, when Charlotte entered that dreamy, not-awake-but-not-asleep state, “Now she is traveling in her mind.”

 SORTING IT OUT

-While Alzheimer’s was out-and-out inaccurate in her case, I didn’t really like any of those other summings-up either.
-They seem to me to pathologize (label as illness, or abnormality) the altered working of the mind in the very old.
+While Alzheimer’s was out-and-out inaccurate in her case, I didn’t like any of those other summings-up either, or the overly sympathetic tone in which such questions were phrased.
+This seemed to me to pathologize (label as illness, or abnormality) the altered, but natural, working of the mind in the very old.

-But to me, this altered working was not abnormal.
-It was as unique and fascinating as the working of a young child’s mind.
+To me, this altered working was not abnormal.
+It was unique and fascinating, like the working of a young child’s mind.

 And, barring real illness, where there is a sudden and disordered change of mental state which causes distress and malfunction (like Alzheimer’s or depression), it seems to me that the different ways the minds of human beings work at different ages are all healthy, even vigorous, within their age-specific paradigms.